 Where Are the Roman Baths?

-Bath, England is a small town of 85,000 people, a mere 15-minute train ride east of Bristol or 90 minutes by train from London, and an easy excursion from the Cotswolds.
+Bath, England is a small town of 85,000 people, a mere 15-minute train ride east of Bristol, 90 minutes by train from London, and an easy excursion from the Cotswolds.
 The Roman Baths are located in the center of town.
 They span dozens of rooms in addition to a large underground exhibit.
 The original Roman town of Aquae Sulis, meaning the waters of the deity Sulis, goes back to 863 BC.
 The Roman settlement was eventually buried under several meters of silt from nearby River Avon.
 While the baths have been used by the English for centuries, the excavations didn’t open as an attraction until 1897.

 A Visual Tour of the Roman Baths

 The tour begins with walking around the upper terrace of the main bath.
 Bath Abbey rises up in the background just a few feet away.
 Statues of Roman emperors line the terrace, looking down into the pool.

 A large, two-level information center has been built over the original ruins, providing hundreds of artifacts, information displays and videos detailing the life of the Romans at the baths.
 A massive collection of Roman coins found near the baths in 2012 are on display.

 One of the more interesting displays is the curses – messages to the goddess Minerva (Sulis) that were etched into metal and thrown into the baths.
 Many of them request punishment on people who stole possessions such as sandals and robes worn to the baths.
 It appears theft has been a major problem in our society for millennia.

 After the souvenir shop, you’ll come to the ground floor of the main bath.
 Free guided tours happen every hour on the hour to show you around and give you more information on the baths.